Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 `<img src="[your-signature-field]"/>`

 == Changelog ==

+= 2.3 =
+* Fixed the plugin to match the new CF7 4.2 code and UI
+* Fixed a bug with signature clearing and form validation

+= 2.2 =
+* Fixed a bug where CF7 form submission was blocked sometimes

 = 2.1 =
 * Fixed a bug where only the last signature of a form was sent